2025년 7월 고3 모의고사 영어영역

 Sometimes theories that have been out ____ fashion for some while can come back into consideration in view of later developments.

-A case in point is an idea that Lord ____ put forward in about 1867, in which atoms (the elementary particles of his day) were to be regarded as being composed of tiny knot-like structures.
+A case in point is an idea that Lord Kelvin put forward in about 1867, in which atoms (the elementary ____ of his day) were to be regarded as being composed of tiny knot-like structures.

 25년 7월 고3 모의고사 39번